Eye pain: When is eye pain an emergency?

 My eye hurts!
 What's the right eye pain treatment?

 You should consider any eye pain an emergency.
-Almost always, the right eye pain treatment is to immediately schedule an eye exam with an eye doctor near you.
+Almost always, the right eye pain treatment is to immediately schedule an eye exam with an optician near you.
 Only an eye care professional can determine the exact cause of your eye pain and prescribe the correct treatment to prevent damage to the eye and possibly permanent vision loss.

 In particular, see your optician immediately if you have a painful eye and: